2022-IBM-Accelerate-SW-Track/to-do-list_week4-Jsd5582/README.md

            const fs = require("fs");
            ```
            **Note:** This snippet of code is importing external modules and setting the environment variables.
 Make sure to replace `<port>` with a port number of your choosing such as **8080** or **3001** keep note of this port number for future usage.
 Click on the following links [**express**](https://expressjs.com/en/5x/api.html), [**cors**](https://expressjs.com/en/resources/middleware/cors.html), [**body-parser**](https://expressjs.com/en/resources/middleware/body-parser.html), and [**fs**](https://nodejs.dev/learn/the-nodejs-fs-module) to learn more about these modules and their usage.
-        2. Implement the code snippet provided below:
+        2. Implement the code snippet provided below:-
            ```
            app.use(cors());
            app.use(bodyParser.json({ extended: true }));
            app.listen(port, () => console.log("Backend server live on " + port));
            ```
            **Note:** This snippet of code sets up our express application and returns a message back to console once our application is running.
-        3. Implement the code snippet provided below:
+        3. Implement the code snippet provided below:-
            ```
            app.get("/", (req, res) => {
            res.send({ message: "Connected to Backend server!" });